ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

 maps, which combinations of concepts and concept maps are likely to result in empty concept maps?
 The following table illustrates our view, where the columns correspond to the kinds of concepts and the rows correspond to the kinds of concept maps.
-Justifications follow.
+Justification follows.

 .. list-table:: When are empty concept maps required?
   :header-rows: 1